Best Budget Golf Rangefinders 2024

 Lightweight design limits stability

-When it comes to the best budget rangefinders, the original Laser Lite was one of the leading options given the features and accuracy on offer, but Its replacement - the Laser Lite 2 - claims to offer an even better user experience.
-Firstly, it’s three grams lighter so it gives that lightweight feel which many golfers prefer, while we noticed in testing that it is also thinner and a little more compact.
-While this is generally a good thing, golfers with shaky hands may require something with a bit more weight to it.
+The original Laser Lite was one of the best budget rangefinders we had tested given the features and accuracy on offer, but its replacement - the GolfBuddy Laser Lite 2 offers an even better user experience.
+For one thing it’s three grams lighter so it gives that lightweight feel which many golfers prefer.
+We also noticed in testing that it is thinner and a little more compact than its predecessor.
+While this is generally a good thing, golfers with shaky hands will require something with a bit more weight to it if they are to consistently be able to lock onto the target.

-In terms of accuracy, we found in our testing that the Laser Lite 2 actually produced similar numbers to the Bushnell Tour V6, which is one of the top rangefinders on the market.
-The non slope numbers were pretty much identical and with the slope mode activated, the numbers were very close when going uphill and it was only on shots that played downhill where the differences were noticeable.
+We found in our testing that the Laser Lite 2 is very accurate and actually produced similar numbers to the Bushnell Tour V6, which is one of the top rangefinders on the market.
+When the slope mode was activated, the numbers were very close when going uphill and it was only on shots that played downhill where we noted that the differences were noticeable.

-Other nifty features include a Scan mode.
-This is where you hold down the main button and scan the surroundings through the viewfinder.
-The distance will change as you do so, and we found this particularly handy when standing on the tee and assessing what lies ahead.
-Additionally, there’s a new Pin Finder mode.
-This activates automatically when you press and hold the measurement button when not in Scan mode.
-One more thing, unlike some others on this list, this device is IPX4 water resistant, which should keep light showers at bay.
+Other nifty features we liked with the L2 include a Scan mode, which is where you hold down the main button and scan the surroundings through the viewfinder.
+This is really cool as distance will change as you can different features such as hazards and potential lay up spots.
+We found this to be particularly handy when standing on the tee and assessing what lies ahead.
+Another thing we liked was the new Pin Finder mode, which activates automatically when you press and hold the measurement button when not in Scan mode.
+One final thing, unlike some others on this list, this device is IPX4 water resistant, which means it will keep light showers at bay but you'll want to keep it protected in heavier rain.

 Specifications table